Virtual Air Traffic Simulation Network: Audio for VATSIM

-From its inception, VATSIM employed a system consisting of voice 'rooms', in which, by using custom-written TeamSpeak 2 servers as a backbone, each virtual 'frequency' functioned similarly to a VoIP conference call, and a controller needed to 'open' each room in order for voice communications to be possible on the corresponding frequency.
+From its inception, VATSIM employed a system consisting of voice 'rooms', in which, by using custom-written TeamSpeak 2 servers as a backbone, each virtual 'frequency' functioned similarly to a VoIP conference call, and any pilot(s) can transmit on a frequency and talk to each other on any frequency, but it is prohibited to use the frequencies for any non-operational reasons.

 In October 2019, VATSIM had finished a complete overhaul of its voice system and called it Audio for VATSIM, a key feature of which is simulation of the entire VHF radio range, thus eliminating the need for voice rooms.
 The system realistically simulates signal degradation, audio quality, transceiver operation, frequency cross-coupling, and altitude effects.

+In July 2025, VATSIM conducted a 24-hour public test of its upgraded voice communication system, which introduced Terrain-Based Ranging.
+The trial took place on 15 July 2025 and was designed to simulate the way terrain affects radio coverage in real-world aviation.
+Under this system, pilots could experience reduced or lost voice contact with air traffic control or other aircraft when flying through valleys, at low altitudes, or near obstacles, thereby adding a new level of operational realism.

 Microsoft partnership

-On July 23, 2020, VATSIM, alongside announcing a complete overhaul of their branding, announced that they had entered into a partnership with Microsoft, to ensure that the desktop PC version of Microsoft Flight Simulator 2020 would be compatible with VATSIM upon launch.
-However, VATSIM does not and likely never will support the Xbox version of Microsoft Flight Simulator 2020.
+On July 23, 2020, VATSIM, alongside announcing a complete overhaul of their branding, announced that they had entered into a partnership with Microsoft, to ensure that the desktop PC version of Microsoft Flight Simulator would be compatible with VATSIM upon launch.
+However, due to technical limitations with Xbox, VATSIM does not currently support the Xbox version of Microsoft Flight Simulator.
+VATSIM did not have launch compatibility for Microsoft Flight Simulator 2024. vPilot was updated and released on 1 November 2024.

 VATSIM Velocity

 On March 13, 2021, VATSIM announced a closed-beta initiative to test low latency position updates on the network, named VATSIM Velocity.
-With this update, position updates will be increased from 0.2 Hz (5 seconds) to 5 Hz (0.2 seconds) within a 10-mile range.
+With this update, position updates increased from 0.2 Hz (5 seconds) to 5 Hz (0.2 seconds) within a 10-mile range.

 The SquawkBox and FSInn pilot clients were retired for use on the network on April 1, 2021, due to them not being in active development, which made them incompatible with the fast position updates that were brought with VATSIM Velocity.

-VATSIM announced that the long-awaited update would be released on January 31, 2022 at 22:00 UTC.
-Preparations for its launch included major updates to pilot clients, as well as the retirement of xSquawkbox, which became incompatible with the network.
+VATSIM announced that the long-awaited update would be released on January 31, 2022, at 22:00 UTC.
+Preparations for its launch included major updates to pilot clients, as well as the retirement of Squawkbox, which became incompatible with the network.
 However, Velocity had no effect on the functionality of controller clients.

 VATSIM Inc.

-On January 16, 2023 VATSIM announced the creation of a new 501(c)(3) non-profit organization, VATSIM Inc. and said it would start accepting donations.
+On January 16, 2023, VATSIM announced the creation of a new 501(c)(3) non-profit organization, VATSIM Inc. and said it would start accepting donations.
 VATSIM also stated that it would be transferring ownership to a new board of directors.